mikeroySoft/vhomelander/example-lander-site/content/en/about/_index.md

 ---
-title: About Docsy
+title: About vHomelander
 linkTitle: About
 menu:
   main:
     weight: 10
-layout: docs
 ---

-{{% blocks/cover title="About Docsy" height="auto" %}}
+{{% blocks/cover title="About vHomelander" %}}

-Docsy is a pre-configured Hugo theme that provides the core features and behaviors needed to create a technical documentation site.
-Use Docsy to set up your documentation website, including an optional Blog section, and then spend your time focusing on authoring technical content.
-Depending on how you choose to configure Docsy and whether you use a hosting service that supports continuous builds, you can even just add your Markdown or HTML content file into a folder on your source repository, and then sit back while it automatically gets added to your site - complete with updated menus.
+vHomelander is a pre-configured Hugo theme that provides the core features and behaviors needed to create a technical documentation site.
+Use vHomelander to set up your documentation website, including an optional Blog section, and then spend your time focusing on authoring technical content.
+Depending on how you choose to configure vHomelander and whether you use a hosting service that supports continuous builds, you can even just add your Markdown or HTML content file into a folder on your source repository, and then sit back while it automatically gets added to your site - complete with updated menus.

 Read on to find out more, or visit our [documentation](/docs/) to get started!
 {{% /blocks/cover %}}